saem/vscode-nim/README.md

 * Clean-up
   * Correctly model various nim project concepts
-  * Update `nimsuggest` RPC based on project rework and command/event log
-  * Replace nedb indexing with work inspired from nimedit's finder
-    * Ignore node_modules entirely at this point
   * Convert to asyncjs API
-* Rename support
 * Extract most functionality into an LSP (check existing one)
 * Extract Visual Studio Code API into a separate Nimble package
   * Switch to using concepts for interfaces